-Other fund appropriations have been growing rapidly in recent years, from about $14.4 million in fiscal year 2006 to an adjusted appropriation of nearly $27 million at the end of last fiscal year, according to OSB and comptroller general records.
+Other fund revenues have been growing rapidly in recent years, from about $14.4 million in fiscal year 2006 to an adjusted appropriation of nearly $27 million at the end of last fiscal year, OSB and comptroller general records show.

 Timberlake disputed The Nerve’s findings, saying in his written response that it is “uncertain as to the source of your numbers.”
 He said other funds have been “relatively steady around this $18 million total,” though he also noted that “this number is increasing annually.”

-Of the $13.4 million balance at the end of last fiscal year, about $10.19 million, or 76 percent, was in other funds, according to comptroller general records.
+Of the $13.4 million balance at the end of last fiscal year, about $10.12 million, or approximately 76 percent, was in other funds, according to comptroller general records.
 Most of the remaining balance was in federal funds, records show.

-Office of State Budget records show that the Judicial Department carried over a total of more than $16 million into fiscal year 2009 – the year when the court system experienced more than $8 million in general fund cuts.
-The department lost another approximate $8 million in general funds in fiscal year 2010, bringing those revenues down to about $22.8 million that year from $38.7 million two years earlier.
+Office of State Budget records show that the judicial department had carried over more than $16 million into fiscal year 2009 – the year when the court system experienced more than $8 million in general fund cuts.
+The department lost another approximate $8 million in general funds in fiscal year 2010, bringing those revenues down to $22.8 million that year from $38.7 million two years earlier.

 But those losses were offset in large part by increases in other funds, records show.
 The department also has received a sizable increase in federal funding in recent years, from $5.4 million in fiscal year 2008 to a $9.7 million adjusted authorization last fiscal year, OSB and comptroller general records show.

 The federal money has allowed Toal over the years to move the state’s old paper-records system to an Internet-based system.
 In her 2012-13 budget proposal, Toal said one of the department’s four “primary areas of focus” will be to replace those federal funds with a “sustainable, recurring revenue stream that can continue the technology initiatives when federal funds are completed.”